 Through Global Relay’s various sporting, charitable and volunteerism initiatives, we hope to make a true positive impact where we live, work and play.

-The Global Relay Gastown Grand Prix
+What is the Global Relay Gastown Grand Prix?

 The stage, starting line, VIP area and Global Relay offices are seen just prior to the start of the 2012 Global Relay Gastown Grand Prix.